 The Dole Archives will consider requests for the duplication of material when such duplication can be done without injury to the material, and does not violate copyright restrictions.

 Photocopying and other duplication services are available for a fee, as laid out in our fee schedule.

 Returns of copied material are not accepted, and unless staff has made an error in completing an order, refunds are not made.

 Citing Archival Holdings

 Preferred citation: Collection Name, Box #, Folder #, Robert and Elizabeth Dole Archive and Special Collections, Robert J. Dole Institute of Politics, University of Kansas

 Copyright restrictions apply in different ways to different kinds of materials.
 Many of the documents and other historical materials in the Archive are in the public domain and may be reproduced and used in any way.
-Senator Dole has not donated his copyright interest in his papers and other historical materials to the Robert J. Dole Institute of Politics.
-Permission to publish must be obtained from him or his designee.
+Senator Dole did not donate his copyright interest in his papers and other historical materials to the Robert J. Dole Institute of Politics.
+However, a request for permission to publish can be facilitated by the Dole Archives.
 There are other materials in the library carrying a copyright interest that must be used according to the provisions of Title 17 of the U.S. Code.